 There are different approaches to create a user persona.
 There are various templates for user persona design.
 It depends on a number of factors such as the app budget, timeline, research data, etc. Here we provide a step by step guideline for creating user personas.

 App development teams with the help of user research come with certain decisions that can impact the user experience.
 The user data and data-driven insights are evaluated to measure the impact of the app features, functions and design attributes on the user experience.
 In the heart of the design decisions, people’s feedback is given priority.

 Almost all effective user personas used by successful apps start with user research.
 User research offers the most effective way to get a proper and precise understanding of the users of the app product.
 This can be done by carrying out interviews and studies of people using the app for different goals, motivation and behavior attributes.

 The user research helps the product design team to avoid fictional characters for taking design decisions.
 When field studies or direct user research avenues cannot be availed due to budget it other constraints, a competitive study and analysis of the target user groups can furnish relevant insights.

-The next and obvious step is to analyze the collected user data and identify specific user characteristics and behavior patterns emerging from user research.
-After analyzing these data-driven insights into clusters and groups, you get a solid grasp of user identities.
+The next and obvious step is to analyse the collected user data and identify specific user characteristics and behaviour patterns emerging from user research.
+After analysing these data-driven insights into clusters and groups, you get a solid grasp of user identities.
 Often the exercise results in several user personas.
 When several personas appear as similar, you need to remove them or rearrange them to get potential characters.